akshithg05/Pizza-menu/README.md

 # Pizza-menu
-ReactJS project of a pizza menu.
+ReactJS project of a pizza menu demonstrating basic react priciples.
+These include Components, props and styling in React.